swcarpentry/git-novice/episodes/09-conflict.md

 ```

 Suppose that Jimmy has added a similar picture in the meantime.
-His is a picture of a guacamole with nachos, but it is *also* called `guacamole.jpg`.
+Theirs is a picture of a guacamole with nachos, but it is *also* called `guacamole.jpg`.
-When Alfredo tries to push, he gets a familiar message:
+When Alfredo tries to push, they get a familiar message:

 ```bash
 $ git push origin main